XRPLF/xrpl.js/docs/index.md

 totalDrops | [value](#value) | Total number of drops (1/1,000,000th of an XRP) in the network, as a quoted integer.
-(This decreases as transaction fees cause XRP to be destroyed.) transactionHash | string | Hash of the transaction information included in this ledger. rawState | string | *Optional* A JSON string containing all state data for this ledger in rippled JSON format. rawTransactions | string | *Optional* A JSON string containing rippled format transaction JSON for all transactions that were validated in this ledger. stateHashes | array\<string\> | *Optional* An array of hashes of all state data in this ledger. transactionHashes | array\<[transactionHash](#transaction-id)\> | *Optional* An array of hashes of all transactions that were validated in this ledger. transactions | array\<[getTransaction](#gettransaction)\> | *Optional* Array of all transactions that were validated in this ledger.
+(This decreases as transaction fees cause XRP to be destroyed.) transactionHash | string | Hash of the transaction information included in this ledger. rawState | string | *Optional* A JSON string containing all state data for this ledger in rippled JSON format. stateHashes | array\<string\> | *Optional* An array of hashes of all state data in this ledger. transactionHashes | array\<[transactionHash](#transaction-id)\> | *Optional* An array of hashes of all transactions that were validated in this ledger. transactions | array\<[getTransaction](#gettransaction)\> | *Optional* Array of all transactions that were validated in this ledger.
 Transactions are represented in the same format as the return value of [getTransaction](#gettransaction).